King-County-Equity-Now/decidim-seattle/README.md

 ### Setup (Docker)

-Run `docker-compose build` and then `docker-compose up`.
+Run `bin/docker build` and then `bin/docker start`.
 You should be able to go to http://localhost:3000 when the process is complete.
 The initial build and first page load will take some time.

 The Dockerfile will create a postgres database (pg-data) and redis (redis-data) directories that will be persistent across containers.

 To enter the container in a bash environment, run `bin/docker bash`.
+To enter the postgres container using psql, run `bin/docker pg`

 ## Running the server